Vegan Eggplant Parmesan

 Arrange half of the eggplant slices, overlapping the slices, in the bottom of the prepared pan.
 Sprinkle with 1 tablespoon of bread crumbs.
 Layer half of the cooked quinoa, half the tomato sauce, and half of the mozzarella sauce on top of the bread crumbs.
 Repeat the layers.
 Bake, uncovered for 20-30 minutes, until hot and bubbly.
 Top with fresh basil and serve.

-If you are not using a high powdered blender, such as a Vitamix or Blendtec, soak cashews overnight or boil for 10 minutes and drain.
+If you are not using a high powdered blender, soak cashews overnight or boil for 10 minutes and drain.
 This will soften them and ensure silky smooth cream.